 SDSU continued its Summit League dominance during the 2012-13 season, repeating as both Summit League regular-season and tournament champions.
 The Jackrabbits posted a 14-2 mark in league play and rallied for a 56-53 victory over in-state rival South Dakota in the championship game.

 In 2013-14, Johnston led the Jackrabbits to a 26-10 overall record, including a 13-1 mark in The Summit League.
-SDSU won its fifth Summit League regular-season crown but lost in the league championship.
-The Jacks accepted the program’s third Women’s NIT bid and made history by winning a school-record four postseason games while beating a pair of Big Ten and Big East foes en route to the the Women’s NIT semifinals in El Paso, Texas.
+SDSU won its fifth Summit League regular-season crown but lost in the league tournament.
+The Jacks accepted the program’s third Women’s NIT bid and made history by winning a school-record four postseason games while beating a pair of Big Ten and Big East foes en route to the Women’s NIT semifinals in El Paso, Texas.
 South Dakota State ended its season with a 66-63 loss to UTEP April 2, the latest date a Jackrabbit women’s basketball team has played.

-SDSU also became just the second team in school history to go undefeated in Frost Arena during the 2013-14 regular season, posting a 14-0 record and an 18-0 record after the WNIT.
+SDSU also became just the fourth team in school history to go undefeated in Frost Arena during the 2013-14 regular season, posting a 14-0 record and an 18-0 record after the WNIT.
 The Jacks enter the 2014-15 season on a 21-game home win streak.

 Johnston laid the foundation to a successful transition to Division I by leading SDSU to three consecutive NCAA Division II Elite Eight appearances, including the 2002-03 national championship, the program’s first.